Dance Dance Revolution X: Shock Arrows

 Shock Arrows are different from normal arrows.
 They represent white arrows with lightning effects that span across all the arrows, and must be avoided instead of stepped on.
 Stepping or even holding player's foot on a Shock Arrow results in players losing their combo, part of their life bar and all other arrows disappear momentarily.
 Avoiding them results in an OK judgment and hitting one results in an N.G., similar to how Freeze Arrows are judged.
 Only specific songs feature stepcharts containing Shock Arrows, which are marked with an icon on the song select screen and will take up the "Challenge" difficulty slot.
 Shock Arrow charts typically are a copy of the main difficulty stepcharts (Basic, Difficult, or Expert) with some of its steps replaced by Shock Arrows, though recent versions have made its use less traditional.
 These are similar to the mines from In the Groove.

 Difficulty scale changes

 The difficulty scale for Dance Dance Revolution X has been changed from previous versions.
-This is the first full-scale overhaul of the Dance Dance Revolution difficulty rating system since the introduction of the Groove Radar in DDRMAX in 2001.
+This is the first full-scale overhaul of the Dance Dance Revolution difficulty rating system moving forward.

 Difficulty ratings ranging from 1 to 10 are shown with yellow blocks, and 11 to 20, overlapping the first ten, in red.
 Existing songs in the DDR series included in DDR X are re-rated to reflect the new range, usually by 1.4x or 1.5x from original rating to new.
 No songs, new or otherwise, in X had songs rated higher than 18 (even though the game lets the player rate custom edit data up to maximum), though this trend is broken in recent versions, with the officially-rated 19 song "Valkyrie Dimension" appearing in DDR X2.